Iran nuclear deal: 2021

 New U.S. President Joe Biden stated his intention to reinstate the deal.
 Israeli Prime Minister Naftali Bennett advised against this, saying that stopping Iran's aggression and preventing Iran from building nuclear weapons should be the priority.

 In April, talks between the original parties started in Vienna.
 Biden put the meetings on hold in June.
 Enrique Mora, E.U. coordinator for reviving negotiations with Iran, attended President Ebrahim Raisi's inauguration.
-Iran sought E.U. assurances that the U.S. withdrawal would not repeat.
+Iran sought E.U. assurances that the U.S. withdrawal would not be repeated.
 On 14 October, Iran and the E.U. agreed to further negotiations.
 Iranian deputy foreign minister Ali Bagheri reiterated Mora's statement that "the E.U. was ready to collaborate with Iran and the other parties".

 A joint statement by French, German, U.K., and U.S. leaders on 30 October welcomed Biden's interest in reestablishing JCPOA.
 Talks resumed on 29 November, with representatives from Iran, China, France, Germany, Russia, and the U.K.

 Bagheri presented Iran's draft.
 Western negotiators rejected it.
 Iranian negotiators insisted that the U.S. lift all sanctions before Iran would scale back its nuclear program.
 On 9 December, negotiations continued, with Russia and China pushing Iran to revise its stance.